 You're seeing this message because you're using an older version of Internet Explorer that is unsupported on our website.
 Please use these links to upgrade to a modern web browser that fully supports our website and protects your computer from security risks.

 What is Counseling?

 Counseling is a process by which individuals learn to make better decisions, improve personal skills, develop increased confidence, and acquire a keener awareness or appreciation of their needs and those of others.
-A wide variety of concerns can be discussed in counseling such as choosing or changing a major, exploring career opportunities, improving communication with parents or friends, changing behavior patterns, learning effective time management, overcoming depression, or coping with anxiety.
+A wide variety of concerns can be discussed in counseling such as improving communication with parents or friends, changing behavior patterns, learning effective time management, overcoming depression, or coping with anxiety.

-The staff of Counseling and Psychological Services consists of licensed psychologists, licensed professional counselors, a psychiatrist (part time), and graduate practicum students.
+The staff of Counseling and Psychological Services consists of licensed Psychologists, a Psychiatric Nurse Practitioner (part time), and supervised graduate practicum students.